 When do Texas Bluebonnets Bloom?

-It can sometimes be a little tricky to know exactly when bluebonnets in Texas are going to bloom.
-For you see, there are several factors that go into determining Texas bluebonnet season.
+It can sometimes be a little tricky to know exactly when bluebonnets in Texas will bloom.
+For you see, several factors go into determining Texas bluebonnet season.

-If the winter season was mild, and there was a decent amount of rain, then the Texas bluebonnets may start blooming in late February or early March.
+If the winter season was mild, and there was a decent amount of rain, then the Texas bluebonnets may bloom in late February or early March.

-The farther into south Texas you go, the early the blooming wildflowers appear thanks to the warm temperatures down south.
+The farther into south Texas you go, the earlier the blooming wildflowers appear, thanks to the warm temperatures down south.

 Of course, this article is about the white and blue bluebonnets, but Texas has many other wildflowers.
-These other wildflowers including the Indian paintbrush, Mexican hats, Winecup, Firewheel, and more!
+These other wildflowers include the Indian paintbrush, Mexican hats, Winecup, Firewheel, and more!

 We especially love seeing the Indian paintbrushes mixed in with the beautiful bluebonnets.

-Take note that the blooming season of the official state flower of Texas is short-lived.
-Once the Texas wildflowers start blooming, the beautiful blue flowers generally last for about 4-6 weeks.
+Note that the blooming season of the official state flower of Texas is short-lived.
+Once the Texas wildflowers bloom, the beautiful blue flowers generally last about 4-6 weeks.

-This means that the peak season is short lived, so you have to time your visit perfectly if you want to hit peak season!
+This means that the peak season is short-lived, so you must time your visit perfectly if you want to hit peak season!

 Can I Pick Texas Bluebonnets?

 Bluebonnets are the state flower of Texas.
 While it is not illegal to pick bluebonnets, it is considered RUDE!
-I mean, it is the state flower, let’s enjoy them in their natural state!
+It is the state flower; let’s enjoy them in their natural state!

-In order to preserve the flowers and ensure they return year after year, they need to complete their maturation cycle, which occurs six to eight weeks after they flower.
+To preserve the flowers and ensure they return year after year, they must complete their maturation cycle, which occurs six to eight weeks after flowering.

 Where to Find Bluebonnets in Texas

-As we said above, you have to hit the bluebonnet fields at just the right time as these annual plants can be temperamental.
+As mentioned above, you must hit the bluebonnet fields at the right time, as these annual plants can be temperamental.

 Ennis Bluebonnet Trails

-Ennis is one of the small Texas towns that love to celebrate bluebonnet season.
+Ennis is a small Texas town that loves celebrating bluebonnet season.
 Known as the “Official Bluebonnet City of Texas,” Ennis hosts a fun festival and a great bluebonnet trail.

-Since they are the “Official Bluebonnet City of Texas,” they do a great job of keeping the public informed of when the flowers are blooming.
+Since they are the “Official Bluebonnet City of Texas,” they do a great job of informing the public when the flowers bloom.
 Just head to the Ennis Tourism website to check the status of the blooms.

-The Ennis Bluebonnet Trails are in peak form in the month of April, especially around the third week of the month.
+The Ennis Bluebonnet Trails are in peak form in April, especially around the third week.

-After attending the free festival, grab a map and head out to the Ennis Bluebonnet Trails.
-The 4-mile Ennis Bluebonnet Trail allows you to see fields covered in beautiful Texas bluebonnets.
+After attending the free festival, grab a map and head to the Ennis Bluebonnet Trails.
+The 4-mile Ennis Bluebonnet Trail lets you see fields covered in beautiful Texas bluebonnets.

 Burnet

-Burnet (pronounced burn-it) has gorgeous landscapes covered in bluebonnets that have earned this Texas town the title of “Bluebonnet Capital of Texas” from the Texas legislature.
+Burnet (pronounced burn-it) has gorgeous landscapes covered in bluebonnets that have earned this Texas town the “Bluebonnet Capital of Texas” title from the Texas legislature.

-Like Ennis, Burnet also has an annual Bluebonnet Festival the second weekend in April.
+Like Ennis, Burnet also has an annual Bluebonnet Festival on the second weekend in April.

 Be sure to stop by the Visitor’s Center on Highway 29 to take a selfie with one of the two eight-foot-tall bluebonnets.

-Don’t miss the drive to Inks Lake State Park also as this is often an area of the Texas Hill Country with lots of blooms, proving why this is the Bluebonnet Capital.
+Don’t miss the drive to Inks Lake State Park, as this is often an area of the Texas Hill Country with lots of blooms, proving why this is the Bluebonnet Capital.

-Don’t just go for the Bluebonnets though.
-The Highland Lakes of Texas is full of fabulous things to do any time of year!
+Don’t just go for the Bluebonnets, though.
+The Highland Lakes of Texas are full of fabulous things to do any time of year!

 Read Next: Fabulous Lake Buchanan Cabins, RV Park, and Camping